-Gilt acclimatization, reduced shedding key to curbing downstream M. hyo disease
+Gilt acclimatization, reduced shedding keys to curbing downstream M. hyo disease

 By Paul Yeske, DVM